GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Global Information Utilization for Generative Adversarial Networks (GIU-GANs)

 Then, the obtained $\tilde X$ is used to generate the involution kernel:

-The previous involution kernel is the set of points at point $(i, j)$: $H_{i,j}=[x_c^1,x_c^2,...,x_c^{K^2}]$, and the improved kernel function is: $\tilde H_{i,j}=[\tilde x_c^1,\tilde x_c^2,...,\tilde x_c^{K^2}]$.
-The new generation function has the ability to select the channel, which can adaptively adjust the parameter matrix according to the importance of the channel.
-Reshaping the size of involution kernel to $K\times K\times G$, where $G$ counts the number of groups where each group shares the same involution kernel, then the final feature map can be obtained by Multiplication-Addition using the feature vector of the GIU Module and the neighborhood of the corresponding point on the input feature map:
+The previous involution kernel is the point set at pixel $(i, j)$: $H_{i,j}=[x_c^1,x_c^2,...,x_c^{K^2}]$, and the improved kernel function is $\tilde H_{i,j}=[\tilde x_c^1,\tilde x_c^2,...,\tilde x_c^{K^2}]$.
+The new generation function can select channels, thereby adaptively adjusting the parameter matrix according to the importance of the channel.
+Reshaping the involution kernel size to $K\times K\times G$, where $G$ is the number of groups with each group sharing the same involution kernel, then the final feature map can be obtained by multiplication--addition using the feature vector of the GIU module and the neighborhood of the corresponding point on the input feature map:

-Specifically, the algorithm of GIU module shown in Algorithm 1:
+Specifically, the algorithm of the GIU module is shown in Algorithm 1.